flagpole buying tips

 External Halyard Systems

-External halyard systems entail a rope system that runs down the outside of the flagpole and is fastened using a cleat.
-These flagpoles utilize flagpole trucks with an exposed pulley and rope halyard.
+An External Halyard System is when the flagpole rope or wire cable system, used to raise and lower the flag, runs down the outside of the flagpole and is fastened using a cleat.
+These flagpoles utilize flagpole trucks with an exposed pulley and rope halyard which is easily accessible.

 - Most economical poles for a wide range of weather conditions